phayes/hooka/README.md

 Your Hooka site is defined by

 * JSON Config object
-* Hooka-runtime object, which can be added to by modules
+* Hooka-runtime object, which can be modified by modules
 * Content (stored in mongoDB)
-* Run-time Ephemerals: cache + context (these don't stick around)